Conventional deadlifts have long been hailed as the “king” of exercises.

 Yes, this research highlights the benefits of trap bar deadlift and shows us that it can be a great exercise for athletes looking to boost their explosive strength, but that doesn’t mean traditional deadlifts are no longer useful.

-You see, the researchers in both of these studies acknowledged that the main reason we can generally lift more on the trap bar is because it reduces the involvement of muscles which most of us consider to be “weak points” (e.g. the lower back).
+Likewise, the researchers in both of these studies on deadlifts acknowledged that the main reason we can generally lift more on the trap bar is because it reduces the involvement of muscles which most people consider “weak points”, e.g. the lower back.

-So that’s why recommend working both variations of deadlifts into your program.
-I like to switch between them every few months to keep things feeling fresh.
+You’ll see the best results by working both variations into your program.
+I like to switch them every couple of months.

 Further Reading: